streamnative/pulsar-recipes/README.md

 [![Build](https://github.com/streamnative/pulsar-recipes/actions/workflows/pr-build-and-test.yml/badge.svg)](https://github.com/streamnative/pulsar-recipes/actions/workflows/pr-build-and-test.yml)

-A cookbook of varied use-cases built atop of Apache Pulsar.
-The purpose of this repository is to demonstrate how Apache Pulsar primitives can be combined to produce useful and novel behaviours while benefiting from Pulsar's inherent reliability and scalability.
+Authored by [StreamNative](https://streamnative.io), this is cookbook of varied use-cases built atop of Apache Pulsar.
+The purpose of this repository is to demonstrate how Apache
+Pulsar primitives can be combined to produce useful and novel behaviours while benefiting from Pulsar's inherent reliability and scalability.